 Indeed, the biggest news in the short history of this litigation was last month when these lawsuits were centralized into an MDL in Georgia federal court.
 This means there will be a class action in which all federal court cases will be consolidated in Georgia under one judge.
 So if you have a federal case in California, Texas, Florida, or anywhere, it will end up.

 Let’s start out by talking about some of the science behind these cases.
 Usually, what fuels litigation is that studies come out, and lawyers jump on these studies to bring lawsuits.
 In this litigation, it might be a little bit backward.
 It took a while for plaintiffs’ lawyers to pick up on the problems with Paragard.
-Now a new study this year further supports the contention Paragard lawyers are making.
+Now a new study further supports the contention Paragard lawyers are making.

 Paragard IUD Lawsuit Updates

-February 2023: This litigation is moving slowly.
+September 2024: This litigation is moving slowly.
 Very slowly.
 We have been at this for two years, and there is not much progress to show for it.
 But things are trudging along.
 A process to bring the first bellwether trial is coming soon, which will throw some caffeine into this litigation.

 Paragard IUD Lawsuit Background